YingtongDou/ytongdou.github.io/_pages/about.md

 ## Bio

 I am a research scientist at [Visa Research](https://usa.visa.com/about-visa/visa-research.html).
-As a member of the Foundational AI team led by [Dr. Mahashweta Das](https://usa.visa.com/about-visa/visa-research/mahashweta-das.html), I am currently working on payment foundation models, deep learning for fraud detection, and various LLM applications in payment.
+As a member of the Foundational AI team, I am currently working on payment foundation models, deep learning for fraud detection, and various LLM applications in payment.
 My research interests include transaction data modeling, ML trust and safety, and graph mining.

 Prior to joining Visa, I obtained my Ph.D. in Computer Science at University of Illinois Chicago in 2022, advised by [Prof. Philip S. Yu](https://cs.uic.edu/profiles/philip-yu/).
 My Ph.D. dissertation is "Robust Graph Learning for Misbehavior Detection" \[[PDF](https://doi.org/10.25417/uic.22226566.v1)\].
 Before attending UIC, I received my B.E. from Beijing University of Posts and Telecommunications in 2017.